Tuesday, April 26, 2011

 Researchers found that the higher memory capacity you have, the more likely you are to see the gorilla.

 "They can do the task and do it well and still have leftover resources to kind of monitor their environment," said Janelle Seegmiller, Lead author, University of Utah doctoral student in the Department of Psychology.
 "Somebody with lower memory capacity may do the task and may do it really well but it's taking up all of their resources that they have to do that task.
 And so they miss the gorilla."
+What does this mean for those of us not doing an experiment?

 "You can think of it as your ability to deal with a lot of information and to process it and make decisions or make responses," said Seegmiller.